kkski/charityDonationEng/README.md

 # charityDonationEng

-It is an implementation of UX project created by talented student of CodersLab, a bootcamp I attended.
+It is an implementation of UX project created by Magda, a talented student of CodersLab.

 It is built using several Spring technologies, JS, JSP and is based on MySQL database.